Emad2018/CarND-Behavioral-Cloning-P3/README.md

 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
 * README.md has the project details and my report.
+* ride.mp4  a 2 full ride on the simulation track "sorry about the quality as I used the udacity provided virtual machine"
 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh